MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/4-use-word-summarize-vendor-contract.md

 Perform the following steps to complete this task:

-1. Select the following link to open a copy of the [**Boulder-VanArsdel Supplier Agreement**](https://go.microsoft.com/fwlink/?linkid=2347623).
+1. Select the following link to open a copy of the [**Boulder-VanArsdel Supplier Agreement.docx**](https://go.microsoft.com/fwlink/?linkid=2347623) file.
 Select the **Download** button at the top of the screen to download the file to your computer, and then store the file in your OneDrive folder.

 2. In your Microsoft Edge browser, go to the **Microsoft 365** home page, select **Apps** in the navigation pane, and then select **Word** from the **Apps** menu.